prod0ad/0ad_ancient_empires/README.md

 - Trade Ships cost 100wood 50 metal
 - Wonders provide a tickle of metal
 - Many new/changed techs (wip)
+- All mercenary units cost food+metal and train faster.
+- Mercenary Camps for most factions allowing for unique strategies.

 CARTHAGE